facebook/flow/docs/01-nullable-types.md

 some dynamic type tests and can adjust the types of local variables accordingly (in technical terms, Flow's analysis is path-sensitive).

-## Nullable and Objects
+## Maybe and Objects

-While Flow can adjust types of local variables, it cannot adjust types of objects for reasons mentioned above.
+In addition to being able to adjust types of local variables, Flow can sometimes also adjust types of object properties, especially when there are no intermediate operations between a check and a use.
+In general, though, aliasing of objects limits the scope of this form of reasoning, since a check on an object property may be invalidated by a write to that property through an alias, and it is difficult for a static analysis to track aliases precisely.

 In particular, don't expect a nullable field to be recognized as non-`null` in some method because a `null` check is performed in some other method in your code, even when it is clear to you that the `null` check is sufficient for safety at run time (say, because you know that calls to the former method always follow calls to the latter method).
 On